-Doutionland No of No of Shares
+Particulars No of S No of Shares

-Particulars 2019-20 2018-19
+raruculars 2020-21 2019-2

 No. of shares at the beginning of the year 5,57,482 5,57,482

-Add: During the Year Nil Nil
+Add : During the Year Nil Nil

 Total no. of Diluted Shares at the end of the year 5,57,482 5,57,482

-XXVIII. a) The Company had no dues to Micro & Small Enterprises outstanding for more than 45 days on the Balance Sheet date.
+XXVIII a.
+The Company had no dues to Micro & Small Enterprises outstanding for more than 45 days on the Balance Sheet date.
 Interest and Principal amount breakup of MSME Trade payables is as follows:-

-Dues to micro and small enterprises - Principal 29.61 Nil - Interest Nil Nil The amount of interest paid by the buyer as per the Micro Small and Medium Enterprises Development Act, 2006 (MSMED Act, 2006) Nil Nil The amounts of the payments made to micro and small suppliers beyond the appointed day during each accounting year Nil Nil The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under MSMED Act, 2006 Nil Nil The amount of interest accrued and remaining unpaid at the end of each accounting year Nil Nil

-The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose Nil Nil of disallowance as a deductible expenditure under the MSMED Act, 2006
+Particulars As at 31 March 2021 As at 31 March2020 Dues to micro and small enterprises - Principal 22.63 29.61 - Interest Nil Nil The amount of interest paid by the buyer as per the Micro Small and Medium Enterprises Development Act, 2006 (MSMED Act, 2006) Nil Nil The amounts of the payments made to micro and small suppliers beyond the appointed day during each accounting year Nil Nil The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under MSMED Act, 2006 Nil Nil The amount of interest accrued and remaining unpaid at the end of each accounting year Nil Nil The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a deductible expenditure under the MSMED Act, 2006 Nil Nil

 - b.
 The information has been given in respect of such service provider to the extend they could be identified as micro and small enterprises on the basis of information available with the company and have been relied upon by the auditors. - c.
-The operating cycle of the company has been assumed to have duration of 12 months and classification of assets and liabilities into long term and short term has been done accordingly for the purpose of Schedule III of the Companies Act, 2013.
+The operating cycle of the company has been assumed to have duration of 12 months and classification of assets and liabilities into long term and short term has been done accordingly for the purpose of Schedule III of the Companies Act, 2013. - d.

-d.
 Segment Reporting

-The Company is primarily engaged in the business of providing Helicopter services in India, which as per Indian Accounting Standard - 108 on 'Operating Segments' is considered to be the only reportable business segment in a manner consistent with the internal reporting provided to the Chief Operating Decision Maker ("CODM").
+The Company is primarily engaged in the business of providing Helicopter services in India, which as per Indian Accounting Standard -108 on 'Operating Segments' is considered to be the only reportable business segment in a manner consistent with the internal reporting provided to the Chief Operating Decision Maker ("CODM").
 The CODM is considered to be the Board, as it makes strategic decisions and is responsible for allocating resources and assessing performance of the operating segment.
 The Company operates in India, which has been considered as a single geographical segment, as the risks are similar.